-The SDSS photometric processing pipeline has been stable since DR2, and thus the quantities measured for all objects included in DR5 have been copied wholesale into DR6.
-This version of the pipeline has been used for the small amount of Northern Galactic Cap data new to DR6, as well as the SEGUE imaging scans shown in Figure 1.
+The SDSS photometric processing pipeline has been stable since DR2, and thus, the quantities measured for all objects included in DR5 have been copied wholesale into DR6.
+This version of the pipeline has been used for the small amount of northern Galactic cap data new to DR6, as well as the SEGUE imaging scans shown in Figure 1.
 The magnitudes quoted in the SDSS archives are asinh magnitudes (Lupton et al. 1999).

 3.1.
-SEGUE data at low Galactic latitudes
+SEGUE Data at Low Galactic Latitudes

-The SEGUE imaging survey is designed to explore the structure of the Milky Way at both high and low Galactic latitudes, and thus extends to lower latitudes than did the Legacy survey.
-This extension gives us better leverage on the spatial distribution of stars in the disk components of the Milky Way, and on the three-dimensional shape of the stellar halo.
-Eighty-six of the 162 SEGUE plates were targeted off SEGUE imaging, while the remainder were targeted off Legacy imaging.
-The SEGUE imaging scans are made available in a separate database, termed "SEGUEDR6", within the CAS.
+The SEGUE imaging survey is designed to explore the structure of the Milky Way at both high and low Galactic latitudes and, thus, extends to lower latitudes than did the Legacy survey.
+This extension gives us better leverage on the spatial distribution of stars in the disk components of the Milky Way and on the three-dimensional shape of the stellar halo.
+Of the 162 SEGUE plates, 86 were targeted off SEGUE imaging, while the remainder were targeted off Legacy imaging.
+The SEGUE imaging scans are